 Digital ILC 2020 Takeaways – Nurses and AHPs

 The panel gave their personal highlights from the congress, with a particular focus on the well-received symposium on behaviour change.
-They also reviewed important contributions from the posters, oral presentations and meet-the-expert sessions, with topics including a home-based care pathway for the stratified treatment of HCV infection, the impact of oral health on liver cirrhosis, the impact of patient empowerment on the management of post-embolization syndrome, and how the addition of a palliative care nurse to the liver care team can improve outcomes.
+They also reviewed important contributions from the posters, oral presentations, and meet-the-expert sessions, with topics including a home-based care pathway for the stratified treatment of HCV infection, the impact of oral health on liver cirrhosis, the impact of patient empowerment on the management of post-embolisation syndrome, and how the addition of a palliative care nurse to the liver care team can improve outcomes.

 Nurses & AHPs during ILC

 Hepatology nurses and AHPs play an important role before and during the International Liver Congress™.
 They have an entire day dedicated to them, including the Nurses & AHPs Forum, poster tours, and oral presentations.
-EASL’s Nurses and AHPs Task Force will be chairing a large part of the events on this day, so it will be a lovely opportunity for you to meet and interact with them.
+EASL’s Nurses and AHPs Task Force will be chairing a large part of the events on this day, so it will be an excellent opportunity for you to meet and interact with them.

 Keep an eye on this page, the dedicated programme for ILC 2021 will be announced soon.